tomarra/tomarra.github.io/_posts/2011-06-28-Just-What-We-Need-Another-Social-Network.md

 ---
 layout: post
 title: "Just What We Need, Another Social Network"
 date: 2011-06-28
-tags: web google googleplus ui
+tags: web google
 ---

 Looks like Google is going to try it’s hand again at some kind of social network.
 The landing page for [Google+](http://plus.google.com/) has just surfaced and with that it seems as though Google is rolling out some possible rebranding.

 ![Black Google Top Bar]({{ site.baseurl }}/images/posts/Google_Top_Black_Bar.png)